tidyverse/tidyverse.org/content/blog/webr-0-1-0/index.md

 <a href="webr-repl2.png" target="_blank">![A screenshot showing the demo webR console loading a data file](webr-repl2.png)</a>

 Note that uploading and downloading files to the VFS in this way does not actually involve transferring any data over the network.
-However, webR has been built so that it is possible to load data into webR over the network by using R's built in functions that can download from URL, such as `read_csv()`[^2].
+However, webR has been built so that it is possible to load data into webR over the network by using R's built in functions that can download from URL, such as [`read.csv()`](https://rdrr.io/r/utils/read.table.html)[^2].

 <a href="webr-repl3.png" target="_blank">![A screenshot showing the demo webR console loading a data file from URL](webr-repl3.png)</a>

 Plotting is also supported (**Plotting** tab, top right), meaning a user can produce beautiful plot output with the webR console, closing the loop of reading data, performing analysis, and producing output.
 It is entirely feasible that a casual user could perform the basics of data science entirely within their web browser using webR.

-### An Educational Tool
+### An educational tool

 Consider the following code block containing some simple R code.
 After a short loading period while the webR binary and supporting files are downloaded, a **Run code** button is enabled on the code block, with the code itself able to be edited and remixed on the fly.
 Feel free to try this out now!